 - Lab result values

 - Conditions in problem list

 Teaming and Release Process

-If an EHR presents a capable FHIR API, App implementation is not difficult.
-At a recent HL7 FHIR Connectathon, all participants who tried to implement the app were successful even though they had possession of the app for less than a week.
+If an EHR presents a capable FHIR API, app implementation is not difficult.
+At a recent HL7 FHIR Connectathon, all participants that tried to implement the app were successful, even though they had possession of the app for less than a week.

 Communication Channels and Resources